starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 > [!important]
 > `GE Proton (Latest)` is the new umu Proton runner.
 The official Opentrack builds do not currently work with umu.
 We have reactivated the [opentrack-StarCitizen repo](https://github.com/Priton-CE/opentrack-StarCitizen) to provide this support.
 Our changes have been merged with the official [Opentrack Master branch](https://github.com/opentrack/opentrack/tree/master).
 Note that git builds of Opentrack may be less stable than our opentrack-StarCitizen until the next stable release of Opentrack.
 > - For `system wine`, `wine-staging`, or `wine-GE-Proton8-x`, use an official Opentrack build version 2023.1.0 or later.
 > - For any `GE-Proton` or `Proton` Runner, follow the [build instructions on our opentrack-StarCitizen repo](https://github.com/Priton-CE/opentrack-StarCitizen?tab=readme-ov-file#building-from-source).
 Alternatively, follow the [build instructions for Opentrack Master](https://github.com/opentrack/opentrack/wiki/Building-on-Linux) or use the [Opentrack-git AUR package](https://aur.archlinux.org/packages/opentrack-git).
+When running opentrack, include environment variable `PROTON_VERB="runinprefix"`

 After installing Opentrack according to the above note, use the following configuration: